hyperledger-archives/avalon/PREREQUISITES.md

 - If you are running in Intel SGX hardware mode, make sure you have device `/dev/isgx` (and not `/dev/sgx`).
 Review the Intel SGX device driver installation instructions above.
-If you have `/dev/sgx` the device driver must be removed first.
+If you have `/dev/sgx` the device driver must be removed first

 - If you are running in Intel SGX hardware mode, you need to modify the `ias_api_key` in `config/tcs_config.toml` with your